zmarouf/amr-bookmarklet/README.md

 amr-bookmarklet
 ======

 Saves a file containing the number of chapters left to read to catch up on each series followed on All Mangas Reader It's meant to be used as a bookmarklet.
-The code itself can be save as a DevTools Snippet too.
+The code itself can be saved as a DevTools Snippet too.

 To use as a bookmarklet use the following in your bookmark URL: